sfepy/sfepy/doc/developer_guide.rst

   evaluation functions.

 SfePy terms are subclasses of :class:`sfepy.terms.terms.Term`.
-The purpose of a term is to implement a (vectorized) function that assembles the term contribution to residual/matrix and/or evaluates the term integral in elements of the term region simultaneously.
-Most such functions are currently implemented in C, but some terms are pure Python, vectorized using NumPy.
-A term with a C function needs to be able to extract the real data from its arguments and then pass those data to the C function.
+The purpose of a term is to implement a (vectorized) function that evaluates the term contribution to residual/matrix and/or evaluates the term integral in elements of the term region.
+Many such functions are currently implemented in C, but some terms are pure Python, vectorized using NumPy.

 Evaluation modes
 ^^^^^^^^^^^^^^^^